 - For certain nodes and PCI cards, the format of [Current Version] and the format of the version displayed in [Latest (Online)] or [Latest (Offline)] may be different.

-For applicable nodes and PCI cards, and for how they are displayed, contact your local Fujitsu customer service partner.
+For applicable nodes and PCI cards, and for how they are displayed, refer to "Support Matrix."